Assi, Manikarnika & Dashashwamedh: List of Important Ghats of Varanasi

 Narad Ghat was constructed by a monastery chief named Dattatreya Svami in the year 1788 and prior to that the Ghat was known as Kuvai Ghat.
-Images of Naradesvara, Atrisvara, Vasukisvara and Dattatreyesvara situated on the upper side of the Ghat.
+Images of Naradesvara, Atrisvara, Vasukisvara, and Dattatreyesvara situated on the upper side of the Ghat.

-The Manasarovara Ghat
+The Manasarovar Ghat

-Manasarovar Ghat was built by Raja Mana Singh of Jaipur in the year 1585 and the Ghat was renovated in the year 1805.
+Manasarovar Ghat was built by Raja Man Singh of Jaipur in the year 1585 and the Ghat was renovated in the year 1805.
 The Ghat hosts the shrines of Lord Rama his brother Lakshman and Dattatreya.
 The top of Manasarovar Ghat has a sacred pond which represents the actual Manasarovar Lake situated in Tibet.
-Lake Manasarovar is source of some major Rivers of India like River Indus.
+Lake Manasarovar is the source of some major Rivers of India like River Indus.

 The Kedar Ghat

-The Harishchadra Ghat
+The Harish Chandra Ghat